sengac/gitfeatures-spec/0BzqRjKt-PIvtNbKyl2nz.md

 More interestingly, this manifesto owes its roots to Taoism.
 Alan Watts once said:

 "The Taoist is the kind of person that shows you the shortcut, and shows you how to do it by intelligence rather than effort.
-Daoism in that sense is what everyone is looking for, the easy way in - the shortcut, using cleverness instead of muscle."
+Taoism in that sense is what everyone is looking for, the easy way in - the shortcut, using cleverness instead of muscle."

 Wu Wei (flow state) is about using intelligence, Confucianism (like Scientific Management) uses muscle.
 This can clearly be seen in Chinese society - particularly today.

 Interestingly, Scrum is an interpretation of these ideas and is based on the way armies operate.
-At the ground level, the team needs to make their own decisions, but the whole operation must be managed in a scientific and strategic way.
+At the ground level, the team needs to make their own decisions so they don't get killed in action, but the whole operation must be managed in a scientific and strategic way.